omi82/Pizza_Sale_Data_Analysis/README.md

-# Pizza_Sale_Data_Analysis

-Sure!
-Here is a revised README section for your GitHub repository without categorizing the queries as basic, intermediate, or advanced.

----

 # Pizza Sale Data Analysis

 This project involves analyzing pizza sales data using SQL queries to uncover valuable insights.
 The analysis includes various queries to provide a comprehensive understanding of sales patterns and trends.